Central Limit Theorems for Local Functionals of Dynamic Point Processes: Proofs

 \subsection{Finite dimensional distributions}

-In this subsection, we prove that the finite dimensional distributions of the processes of interest to us converge weakly to multivariate Gaussian distributions under the relevant assumptions of Theorems \ref{slow thm}-\ref{white noise thm}.
+In this section, we prove that the finite dimensional distributions of the processes of interest to us converge weakly to multivariate Gaussian distributions under the relevant assumptions of Theorems \ref{slow thm}-\ref{white noise thm}.

 \begin{lemma} Suppose that $ \sigma /r \lesssim 1$ and $ n^kr^{d(k-1)} \to \infty$.
-Then the finite dimensional distributions of $\bar{f}_{n}(t)$ converge to multivariate Gaussian. \end{lemma} In proving Lemma~\ref{finite} we will use the Cramer-Wold theorem and the marked point process structure we built.
+Then the finite dimensional distributions of $\bar{f}_{n}(t)$ converge to multivariate Gaussian with covariance that depends on the asymptotical behavior of $\sigma/r$. \end{lemma} In proving Lemma~\ref{finite} we will use the Cramer-Wold theorem and the marked point process structure we built.
 Note that, using \eqref{fnhatdef}, the linear combination of $\wh f_n(t)$ across different time samples can be written as

 for some coefficients $\omega_i\neq 0$, $1\leq i\leq m$, and time instances $t_1<\cdots<t_m<T$.
 Our proof of Lemma~\ref{finite} uses the normal limit theory developed in \cite{lach1} for functions of finite Wiener chaos expansion on the Poisson space.